hbc/Intro-to-Unix/lessons/06_QC_trimming.md

 $ nano trimmomatic_mov10.lsf
 ```

 Within `nano` let's first add our commands, then we will come back to add our *LSF directives* (remember to comment liberally).
-Also, let's use the `basename` function to name our trimmed file more succinctly:

 ```bash
 # Change directories into the folder with the untrimmed fastq files